vishvAsa/sanskrit/vyAkaraNam/whitney/14_Chapter_X_PERFECT-SYSTEM.md

 812\.
 Examples of the regular optative formation are:

 a\.
-In active: 1st sing., `ānaçyām, jagamyām, papṛcyām, riricyām`; 2d sing., `vavṛtyās, viviçyās, çuçrūyā́s, babhūyās`; 3d sing., jagamyāt, vavṛtyāt, tutujyā́t, babhūyā́t; 2d du., `jagmyātam, çuçrūyā́tam`; 1st pl.,
+In active: 1st sing., `ānaśyām, jagamyām, papṛcyām, riricyām`; 2d sing., `vavṛtyās, viviśyās, śuśrūyā́s, babhūyās`; 3d sing., jagamyāt, vavṛtyāt, tutujyā́t, babhūyā́t; 2d du., `jagmyātam, śuśrūyā́tam`; 1st pl.,
-`sāsahyāma, vavṛtyāma, çūçuyāma`; 3d pl.,
+`sāsahyāma, vavṛtyāma, śūśuyāma`; 3d pl.,
 `tatanyus, vavṛjyús, vavṛtyus`.
 The forms are quite numerous.

 b\.
-In middle, the forms are few: namely, 1st sing., `vavṛtīya`; 2d sing., `vāvṛdhīthā́s, cakṣamīthās`; 3d sing., `jagrasīta, vavṛtīta, māmṛjīta, dudhuvīta, çuçucīta`; 1st pl., `vavṛtīmahi`.
+In middle, the forms are few: namely, 1st sing., `vavṛtīya`; 2d sing., `vāvṛdhīthā́s, cakṣamīthās`; 3d sing., `jagrasīta, vavṛtīta, māmṛjīta, dudhuvīta, śuśucīta`; 1st pl., `vavṛtīmahi`.
 And `sāsahīṣṭhās` and `ririṣīṣṭa` appear to furnish examples of precative optative forms.

 c\.
 There is no irregular mode of formation of perfect optatives.
-Individual irregularities are shown by certain forms: thus, `cakriyās, papīyāt, çuçrūyā́s and çuçrūyā́tam`, with treatment of the final as before the passive-sign `yá` (770); `anajyāt` with short initial; `çiçrītá` from √`çri`; `jakṣīyāt` is anomalous: `ririṣes` is the only form that shows a union-vowel `a` (unless also `siṣet`, from √`sā`).
+Individual irregularities are shown by certain forms: thus, `cakriyās, papīyāt, śuśrūyā́s and śuśrūyā́tam`, with treatment of the final as before the passive-sign `yá` (770); `anajyāt` with short initial; `śiśrītá` from √`śri`; `jakṣīyāt` is anomalous: `ririṣes` is the only form that shows a union-vowel `a` (unless also `siṣet`, from √`sā`).

 813\.
 Of regular imperative forms, only a very small number are to be
 quoted: namely, active,
-`cākandhi, rārandhí, cikiddhi, titigdhi, mumugdhí, çuçugdhí`, and `piprīhí`; `cākantu, rārantu, mumoktu`, and `babhūtu`; `mumuktam` and `vavṛktam`; `jujuṣṭana` and `vavṛttana` (unless we are to add `mamaddhí, mamattu, mamáttana`); — middle, `vavṛtsva` and `vavṛddhvam`.
+`cākandhi, rārandhí, cikiddhi, titigdhi, mumugdhí, śuśugdhí`, and `piprīhí`; `cākantu, rārantu, mumoktu`, and `babhūtu`; `mumuktam` and `vavṛktam`; `jujuṣṭana` and `vavṛttana` (unless we are to add `mamaddhí, mamattu, mamáttana`); — middle, `vavṛtsva` and `vavṛddhvam`.
-AV. has once `dadṛçrām`.
+AV. has once `dadṛśrām`.

 814\.
 As irregular imperatives may be reckoned several which show a union-vowel `a`, or have been transferred to an `a`-conjugation.
 Such